ZenUml/jetbrains-zenuml/README.md

 It supports ZenUML diagram files with the extensions `.z`, `.zen` and `.zenuml`.

 The editor uses an offline version of ZenUML renderer, therefore it works without an internet connection and content stays local in your IDE.

+For Android Studio:
+1. Open menu item **Help > Find action...** and search for “Choose Boot Java runtime for the IDE...”
+1. Choose a runtime labeled “JetBrains Runtime with JCEF” and install it.
+The IDE will restart.
 <!-- Plugin description end -->

 # Development